coq-community/alea/README.md

 ALEA is a library for reasoning on randomized algorithms in Coq, based on interpreting programs inside a monad as probability distributions.
+Also you can visit old ALEA repo: https://github.com/coq-contribs/random/

 ## Meta